Benchmarking Tests Pave the Way for Automotive Lidar Standards

 One thing everyone agrees on is that the results of the tests will need to be published, and the participating companies will need to remain anonymous.
 The organizers plan to assign secret identifiers to the participating lidar companies, such as as ABCD, etc. Each company will know their own letter, but not the letter of the other participants.
 McManamon expects this approach to be helpful for lidar companies.
 "They'll be able to go to their investors and say, ‘We have unbiased measurements of our performance in a standardized format.'
 If you have intelligent investors, auto lidar companies need to have independent verification," he says.

 In five to ten years, lidar is expected to be a key enabler in a growing market for autonomous vehicles, which means that lidar performance will have a direct impact on the safety of those vehicles.
-Standards of measurement will need to be developed, and one way to start is by getting together lots of lidar manufacturers in the parking lot of Angel Stadium.
+Standards of measurement will need to be developed, and one way to start is by getting together lots of lidar manufacturers.
 "I think this will be a very useful thing," says McManamon.
 "Besides that, it's fun."

 |Enjoy this article?